guide

 How does it work?

-Just click a prompt that has a variable in it, and it will pop up a little dialog box where you can paste in the right content for each variable.
+Just click an action that has a variable in it, and it will pop up a little dialog box where you can paste in the right content for each variable.

 Once you’re done, hit Submit and it will go into your normal chatbox for any further editing, where you can either hit enter to send or change it up a bit first.

-If you have any questions about prompts, just reach out to team @ brightrobot.ai and we (probably Robert) will get back to you.
+If you have any questions about actions, just reach out to team @ brightrobot.ai and we (probably Robert) will get back to you.